KAWASAKI Z650 (2020 - on) Review

 Perfectly pleasant around town, it’s only when you want to really press on that you start to notice issues, with the basic forks diving noticeably during aggressive braking manoeuvres.
 What’s more, heavy applications of the front lever on bumpier country roads will soon see the ABS kick in – pumping back against your fingertips – which could deter more experienced riders.

 Outside of aggressive grabs though, the brakes are impressive, with the dual front two-piston calipers and 300mm petal discs offering decent power and a good level of feel - perfect for normal everyday riding scenarios.

 That said, once into a corner, the bike feels planted and stable and will change direction quickly - making it a joy to behold on the many Spanish coastal switchbacks experienced at its launch.

-Away from the suspension and brakes, Kawasaki have also swapped out the original bike’s Dunlop Sportmax D214 tyres for a set of Dunlop Sportmax Roadsport 2s.
+Away from the suspension, Kawasaki have also swapped out the original bike’s Dunlop Sportmax D214 tyres for a set of Dunlop Sportmax Roadsport 2s.

 To comply with Euro5, Kawasaki have lightly tickled the 649cc parallel-twin engine; increasing the volume of the catalyser and altering the exhaust silencer layout for greater efficiency.
 They also claim to have improved midrange torque by altering the duct between the airbox and throttle bodies.